lee0c/lee0c.github.io/_posts/2025/2025-12-02-siblinghood.md

 if we want to, this can be easily re-run - add folks who want to be added, drop folks who want to be dropped, scramble the list, and start again.

+### timeline

+accepting new applications for this first round until **December 15th, 2025**.
+After the 15th, you may still put in for future rounds, but be aware future rounds are not confirmed yet and will not be confirmed for at least 6 months most likely.

+your marching orders (recipient address, order in loop) will arrive by email no later than **January 1st, 2026**.

 ### participants

-Any number, but in the case of signups reaching 26 or greater people, the cohort will be split.
+any number, but in the case of signups reaching 26 or greater people, the cohort will be split.
 Why 26?
 I'd like this to not run significantly longer than a year, and I'm *very loosely* estimating that each person will add 2 weeks to the timeline.

 ### on randomization